cdown/chrisdown.name/_posts/2018-01-02-in-defence-of-swap.md

    overeagerness to swap out pages.
 On kernels >4.0, the situation is significantly better.
-5. On SSDs, swapping out anonymous pages and reclaiming file pages are essentially equivalent in terms of performance.
+5. On SSDs, swapping out anonymous pages and reclaiming file pages are essentially equivalent in terms of performance/latency.
 On older spinning disks, swap reads are slower due to random reads, so a lower `vm.swappiness` setting makes sense there (read on for more about `vm.swappiness`).
 6. Disabling swap doesn't prevent pathological behaviour at near-OOM, although it's true that having swap may prolong it.
 Whether the system global OOM